bavaria-analysis/soybean-suitability/README.md

-# Bavaria-Soybean-Suitability
-Land Suitability for Soybean Production in Bavaria, Germany, using Multi-Criteria GIS Analysis
+# Land Suitability for Soybean Cultivation in Bavaria, Germany, using Multi-Criteria GIS Analysis